 Another important moment for the campaign came when the MPs’ expenses scandal broke in 2009.
 Rapacious politicians were binging on taxpayers’ money when they thought no one was looking.
 We were vocal in uncovering these outrages and calling for both reform of MPs expenses and prosecution of politicians guilty of committing criminal offences.
 The TPA’s message that taxpayers’ money was being wasted, that taxpayers should know how their money was being spent, and that politicians were ignoring taxpayers’ wishes became ever-more significant.

-A new model of campaigning
+A new model of award-winning campaigning

 Although still a relatively young campaign, the TPA has steadily gained strength and influence.
 With over 65,000 grassroots supporters, we have exposed public sector waste and unsustainable spending across the country.
 In 2010 we launched the Debt Clock, which travelled around the UK to publicise how soaring public debt will burden future generations with an unenviable inheritance.
 In 2011, we brought together activists and supporters at the Rally Against Debt to highlight the necessity of public spending cuts.
 We have consistently stood against rising taxes and government waste.